-Lawrence Hall was selected after a competitive nationwide application process and will receive $900,000 over the course of two years to create new intensive individualized care services for 200 local youth in Chicago’s 4th Police District, between the ages of 14-24, who are involved in at-risk of involvement with juvenile justice system.
-This initiative will provide youth with the new opportunity to change direction.
+Lawrence Hall was selected after a competitive nationwide application process and will receive $900,000 over the course of two years to create new intensive individualized care services for 200 local youth between the ages of 14-24 who are involved in the juvenile justice system in Chicago’s 4th Police District.

-Youth selected for the Right Turn initiative will participate in Lawrence Hall’s Workforce Development and Job Placement programs which have trained greater than 200 youth with over 150 job placements in the past 3 years.
+Youth selected for the Right Turn initiative will participate in Lawrence Hall’s Workforce Development and Job Placement programs, which have trained more than 200 youth with over 150 job placements in the past three years.
 They will receive mentoring from community role models and participate in community service projects.

 “Catching young people who have come into that initial contact with the law and working intensively with them providing workforce development and intensive mentoring among many other supportive services should place that young person on a successful path free from further juvenile justice involvement,” says Kara Teeple, CEO of Lawrence Hall.

-As Lawrence Hall expands its reach into the communities they serve moving away from being a child welfare agency to more of a community based organization, the Right Turn initiative will help Lawrence Hall establish it’s self in the South Side Community.
+As Lawrence Hall expands its reach into the communities they serve moving away from being a child welfare agency to more of a community-based organization, the Right Turn initiative will help Lawrence Hall establish itself in the South Side community.